ScottHand/graphql-inversify-api-gateway/README.md

 The primary purpose of this sample is to demonstrate a repeatable OO design approach in terms of a recommended code structure, design patterns that could be used, and a sample unit testing strategy the demonstrates how to mock TypeORM.

+### Use Case
+The use case this sample is intending to demonstrate is when a customer, for whatever reason, has limited technology choices available to them.

+For example, instead of using AWS AppSync the customer must make another choice like Apollo Server.
+Likewise, instead of AWS SAM or AWS Amplify, the customer's approved severless framework is serverless.com.

 ### Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop) to run MySQL database locally in a container